Climate Adaptation Planning through Physical Modelling

 Advantages of modelling over computational techniques

-Although physical modelling is predicted to be outdated by developments in computer power, the fact is that this engineering company still widely uses it today.
-They have an average of 28 modelling projects per year in the last ten years used for coastal and offshore projects.
+Although developments in computer power are predicted to make physical modelling obsolete, this engineering company still widely uses it today.
+In the last ten years, they have used it for an average of 28 modelling projects per year for coastal and offshore projects.

 Here’s why physical modelling is popular: